fluree/docs.flur.ee/src/content/docs/identity/public-private-keys.md

 Fluree uses the Elliptic Curve Digital Signature Algorithm (ECDSA), specifically the [`secp256k1` curve](http://www.secg.org/sec2-v2.pdf), with [Base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding#Background).

-ECDSA keys are used by most blockchains, including Ethereum and Bitcoin, and are preferable to RSA (Rivest-Shamir-Adleman) keys, because ECDSA 256 bit keys are as secure as 3072 bit RSA keys.
+ECDSA keys are used by most blockchains, including Ethereum and Bitcoin, and are preferable to RSA (Rivest-Shamir-Adleman) keys, because 256 bit ECDSA keys are as secure as 3072 bit RSA keys.

+### Generating a Public-Private Key/Auth Id Triple

+There are many ways to generate a public-private key/auth id triple:

+1. In the downloadable version of Fluree, you can run the following command to generate a public key, private key, and auth id. `./fluree_start.sh :keygen`
+2. In the user interface, in either the hosted or the downloadable version, you can go to Permissions and View Permissions by Auth.
+From there, you can click, "Generate Keys" to generate valid keys.
+You can also do so from FlureeQL -> Transact.
+3. We provide Javascript functions to generate these triples in the <a href="https://github.com/fluree/cryptography" target="_blank">cryptography repo</a>.

 ### Intro to Public-Private Keys